-Table 7 summarizes the logit regression for the probability to be a dividend-paying, highcash outlier.
+Table 7 summarizes the logit regression for the probability to be a dividend-paying, high-cash outlier.
 The firm maturity variables, CRSP age and RE/TA are significant and negatively related to probability of being a dividend-paying, high-cash outlier in each of the regression models.
 Consequently for both non-payers and payers, younger firms with lower earned capital ratios are more likely to be high-cash outliers even when controlling for firm risk.
 Overall, these empirical results provide support for the life-cycle model and the precautionary motive to hold cash where firms hold cash to deal with adverse shocks when access to capital is costly.
 Since less mature firms will be less able to cope with adverse shocks, less mature firms hold more cash.

 As we show in Table 7, the risk (or standard deviation of returns) is positively related to the probability of being a dividend-paying, high-cash outlier and the risk is significant in all of the regression models.
 Although the firm maturity variables all indicate that lower levels of maturity increase the probability of being a high-cash outlier for dividend payers and non-payers, the importance of each maturity variable depends on dividend policy.
 For dividend-payers, age has less impact on the probability of being a high-cash outlier than it does for non-payers.
-Similarly, the earned capital ratio has a greater effect on the probability of being a dividend-paying, high-cash outlier.
-Finally, risk increases the probability of being a dividend-paying, high-cash outlier.
-Finally, risk increases the probability of being a dividend-paying, high-cash outlier in all of the regression models.
+Similarly, the earned capital ratio has a greater effect on the probability of being a dividend-paying, high-cash outlier than on the probability of being a non-paying, high-cash outlier.
+Finally, risk increases the probability of being a dividend-paying, high-cash outlier while risk is not statistically significant to the probability of being a non-paying, high-cash outlier in all of the regression models.